 The Real Problem: Every Investor Starts from Zero

 Here is where data rooms fundamentally break down.
-The average seed-stage founding team has 38 investor meetings before closing their round (DocSend Seed Fundraising Research, 2023).
-Each of those investors opens the data room fresh.
+A single seed round typically involves many independent diligence loops across multiple funds, and each of those investors opens the data room fresh.
 They ask the same questions.
 They request the same clarifications.
-Nothing transfers.
+Nothing transfers between funds because the data room is a destination, not a shared workspace.

 A data room cannot carry conviction from one investor to the next.
 It provides raw materials, but each fund reassembles them independently.
 The median seed round now takes 142 days to close (Carta State of Private Markets, 2025).
 For context, the same metric was 69 days in 2021.
 The process has doubled in length while the tools have gotten better.
 That disconnect should tell you something: the tools are solving the wrong problem.